weemen/esframework/docs/event_versioning.md

 boils down to this:

 If the serialized body has more data then event class requires:
-Keep the data it was needed in the past no reason to delete it.
+We remove this data when we construct the event
 (This typically would happen if you a new message and would go to an old version)

 If serialized body has less data then the event requires:
-Use the default values from the event class to instantiate the object.
+Use the default values from the event class to instantiate the event.
 (This typically would happen if you have an old message with an updated event, as described in the previous chapter)

-In any case, the serialized body is always leading and will overwrite the default values of the event class.
+In any other case, the serialized body is always leading and will overwrite the default values of the event class.
 This way we always deal with version updates but there is a golden rule for success

 > You're never allowed to rename an property within an Event